Tetra-Pak-APIs/TetraPak.Auth.Xamarin/README.md

 1. The client (your app) requests an authorization code from a Tetra Pak authority (API endpoint).
 2. The authority redirects the client to an identity service which challenges the end-user for her credentials.
 It is also possible that the end user will have to give her consent for the client to get access to her data.
 3. When the end-user has been authenticated an authorization code (`authCode` from here on) is sent back to the client via a redirect (HTTP 301) response.
-4. The client picks up the `authCode` and posts it to a token issuer (another API endpoint) requesting an access token.
+4. The client picks up the `authCode` and posts it to a token issuer (another API endpoint) requesting an Access Token.
-5. The token issuer validates the request (the authorization code, the client id and a few other details also submitted) and if all looks good an `access token` is issued and sent back in the payload of the response.
-The response can also contain a `refresh token` and a token `expiration time`, expressed as how many seconds the `access token` token is valid for.
+5. The token issuer validates the request (the authorization code, the client id and a few other details also submitted) and if all looks good an `Access Token` is issued and sent back in the payload of the response.
+The response can also contain a `Refresh Token` and a token `expiration time`, expressed as how many seconds the `Access Token` token is valid for.

-The client can now include the `access token` in all traffic to endpoints that acknowledge a Tetra Pak-issued token.
+The client can now include the `Access Token` in all traffic to endpoints that acknowledge a Tetra Pak-issued token.

-A crucial aspect of this flow is how your client never is kept in the dark about any credentials.
-The user authentication step (#2 in the flow) is involving only the end user and the identity service, which are the only entities in this flow that *should* have access to the credentials.
+A crucial aspect of this flow is how your client never have access to the end user's credentials.
+The user authentication step (#2 in the flow) is involving only the end user and the identity service, which are the only entities in this flow that *should* have access to the user credentials.

 During the request for user's credentials (item #2) the client submits its request to a process that runs with root privileges.
-On Android and iOS this is typically *Chrome* and *Safari*, respectively.
+On Android and iOS this is typically the *Chrome* and *Safari* web browser apps, respectively.

 There's two aspects to this that are important: Firstly, as already mentioned, this means the client is not involved in, and therefore never "sees", any credentials.
 Secondly, the Identity Service might ask for a device-installed certificate as an alternative to the user's id and password.
 This is not only safer but also a more seamless user experience.
 But for it to work the running process needs access to the operating systems "secure store" (e.g. *KeyChain* in iOS/Mac OS and *KeyStore* in Android respectively) where such certificates are provisioned.

 ## The Token Refresh Flow

-Eventually, the token will expire.
-When that happens the client is faced with either starting the [The Authorization Flow](#the-authorization-flow) again or initiate a request for a new access token.
+Eventually, the Access Token will expire.
+When that happens the client is faced with either starting the [The Authorization Flow](#the-authorization-flow) again or initiate a request for a new Access Token.
 The first option will very likely see the Identity Service challenging the end-user for her credentials again, possibly causing a disruptive user experience and frustration if done frequently, resulting in a poor user experience, followed by foul words and a tarnished reputation for your app!

-If a `refresh token` was issued it can instead be used to initiate a separate, faster and simpler flow as there are no challenges or user interactions involved.
+If a `Refresh Token` was issued it can instead be used to initiate a separate, faster and simpler flow as there are no challenges or user interactions involved.
 It either works or fails:

 1. Client POSTs a request for a new `accessToken` to the token issuer service.
 The POST contains both a `refreshToken` and the `clientId`.
 2. Token Issuer validates the `refreshToken` request returns a new `accessToken` if all validates OK or a FAIL response if not.